-Once part of seven players to commit to Washington at same time, Elijah Qualls and Deashon Hall reunited at NFL Combine
+Once part of seven players to commit to Washington at same time, Elijah Qualls and Daeshon Hall reunited at NFL combine

 “It was a whole like historic moment for everybody, like this big thing,’’ Qualls said.
 “But I didn’t even think about it like that in the first place.
 It was just me trying to get as many good players as I know can play ball to go to the same school as me.’’

 Qualls said he had no hard feelings toward Hall or any of the others who didn’t become Huskies.
-In fact, he said he sometimes hung out with Hall when Hall would make returns to visit family in Seattle and they had dinner together a few times this week at the Combine.
+In fact, he said he sometimes hung out with Hall when Hall would make returns to visit family in Seattle and they had dinner together a few times this week at the combine.

 “Great dude,’’ Qualls said.